natilik/terraform-foundations-training/3.state/AWS/instructions.md

 # Lab Part 2 - State Address Changes

-1. In your main.tf, change the name lab assigned to the instance/virtual machine so that it is something other than “state_lab”.
+1. In your main.tf, change the name label assigned to the instance/virtual machine so that it is something other than “state_lab”.

 2. Once you’ve changed the label in main.tf, use the relevant sub-command of “terraform state” to change the address of the resource in the state file, without needing to delete and recreate it.

-3. After making the change above, run a “terraform plan” – there should be no changes to make.
+3. After making the change above, run a “terraform plan”.
+You’ll receive an error.
+Read the error, understand why it is being generated and fix the problem.
+Once fixed, you should be able to run “terraform plan” and there will be no changes to make.

 4. There is a resource with the name “state_lab_delete_me” – remove this from Terraform’s management without deleting the actual file – ensure a plan/apply has no changes to make after you’re done.
 Don’t destroy anything yet – there is a third and final part to this lab.